DELUXEHUNTER/Neoa/Lore.md

 In order to avoid overwhelming readers, and writers alike if this file becomes too large I will split the file into several other ones giving each file their own category, some files may take two categories but I'm unsure on how I want to do this hopefully I figure it out in the future.
 Hopefully I can find a way to structure these files in a way that doesn't seem off, or too stylish, as I want neither.
 I again want to apologize for the horrible grammar and just overall story.
 I'm not good with grammar or writing in general, my ideas are seemingly dumb, but I had them so I will use them the best I can, I'll try to keep the story as followable as I can.
 I hope you enjoy reading and thank you for checking this file/page out.

-Sorry for the awkward formatting I'm not the best
+Sorry for the awkward formatting I'm not the best, I'm trying I swear

 ---------------------------------------------------------------